real2two/discordeno-template/README.md

 A bot template for discordeno.

-**Warning: I don't recommend using this message command version of the template, because it's filled with bugs and issues.**
+**DO NOT USE.
+I'm no longer maintaining this version of the template.
+I don't recommend using this message command version of the template, because it's filled with bugs and issues.**

 ## Read for interactions only template